 - Season with sea salt and black pepper

-- Place onto a baking tray or into a roasting pan and cook uncovered for 25 minutes
+- Place the cut yam pieces onto the baking tray cook uncovered for 25 minutes

 - Turn the yams and cook an additional 20-25 minutes